 AS FEATURED BY Andrew Zimmern’s

 Master Han is collaborating with co-founding member Master Zhou of the Zhenyuan Dongsa farmers cooperative to bring us this wild-picked black tea.
 Master Zhou wild forages from trees between three hundred and five hundred years old to bring us this rare and striking black tea.
 Every edition we try is an incredible and powerful reflection of the unique terroir of Qianjiazhai, and a testament to how fine and evocative Yunnan black tea can be.
 Master Zhou recently started making black tea from his maocha, and calls the tea nu’er hong, or “Daughter’s Black Tea” to mark his only daughter’s marriage last year.

 Master Han speaks about the cooperative’s wild picked tea

 This unique black tea is closer to a sheng pu’er in its perfumed florals, crisp vegetal aftertaste and bright body.
 Yet, it is definitively a black tea in its cream and chocolate notes.
 A tea like this challenges the hold fast lines between categories and in doing so, challenges our palates with new pairings.

 As this tea steeps out, it becomes a true textural experience combining the woody forest flavor of wild Yunnan with the rocky mineral flavor of the Ailao mountains of QIanjiazhai.
 Herbaceous notes come through as a nod to the medicinal herbs growing around the wild tea trees in Qianjiazhai.

 Date of Picking:April 2015

 Location of Picking:Qianjiazhai forest region near Mengsong Village, Xishuangbanna.
 Altitude 2100 meters.

-What Was Picked:Large silvery buds and leaves from old tea trees
+What Was Picked:Young leaves and buds from 300yr - 500yr old wild trees

 Quantity Acquired:Our initial purchase was 18 pounds.